Thehunk1206/Zero-DCE/README.md

 }
 ```
 If you like this work drop a :star:
 Any query or want to collaborate?
-Drop a mail :mail: at mail2tauhidkhan@gmail.com
+Drop a mail 📧 at mail2tauhidkhan@gmail.com